-3) Click Save.

-- 4. Go to Access Control > Schedule and configure the schedule settings: - 1) Click Add New. - 2) Create a unique description (e.g. schedule_1) for the schedule in the Schedule Description field and set the day(s) and time period.
+- 3) Click Save. - 4.
+Go to Access Control > Schedule and configure the schedule settings: - 1) Click Add New. - Create a unique description (e.g. schedule_1) for the schedule in the Schedule Description field and set the day(s) and time period.
+And then click Add.